Biden's public health advisory committee repeatedly downplayed coronavirus threat

 Katz, a professor and Director of the Center for Global Health Science and Security at Georgetown University Medical Center, warned in January that travel bans can "cause public panic" and "impede individual rights."

 ‘We have learned through past precedent that non-pharmaceutical interventions like ‘social distancing’ -- including keeping people from gathering in confined spaces like a public bus or train -- can be useful in controlling a respiratory disease," Katz said.
-"But, we know that broadly applied interventions such as travel bans can cause public panic, impede individual rights, lead to secondary effects like shortages of food, and may not be effective at containing a virus if it has already spread outside of the epicenter, as nCoV-2019 has done,’ she added.”
+"But, we know that broadly applied interventions such as travel bans can cause public panic, impede individual rights, lead to secondary effects like shortages of food, and may not be effective at containing a virus if it has already spread outside of the epicenter, as nCoV-2019 has done,’" she added.

 AFTER ATTACKING TRUMP TRAVEL BAN, DEMS, MEDIA CHANGE TUNE